 2. Ad Campaigns Don’t All Contribute Directly to Sales

 Here, we will focus on the ROAS formula’s numerator.
 As you probably know, not every marketing effort will translate to a conversion, and many initiatives are not meant to do so as well.
-Some initiatives – like newsletters and blog posts – are supposed to capture the attention of target audience and get them to engage more with a brand.
-Others, like testimonials and customer reviews are deal closers.
+Some initiatives – like newsletters and blog posts – are supposed to capture the attention of the target audience and get them to engage more with a brand.
+Others, like testimonials and customer reviews are deal-closers.

 In simple terms, it wouldn’t make sense to evaluate the return on ad spend of any top-of-the-funnel marketing effort.
-Although these initiatives could play a crucial role in the customer’s buying decision, since the aim isn’t to make a direct sale, there isn’t sufficient reason to bring in ROAS when assessing the overall campaign’s effectiveness.
+Although these initiatives can play a crucial role in the customer’s buying decision, since the aim isn’t to make a direct sale, there isn’t sufficient reason to bring in ROAS when assessing the overall campaign’s effectiveness.

-However, this shouldn’t mean that marketing efforts weren’t successful.
 ROAS is calculated by considering the cost of advertising, so any other factors that could be eating into your profits might not be factored in.

 Written by Lisa Raehsler